Team-Uniken/api.relid.uniken.com/source/index.md

 }
 ```

-UpdateDeviceDetails API is to be used by the API-client to persist any changes made to the list of list of registered devices for that user.
+UpdateDeviceDetails API is to be used by the API-client to persist any changes made to the list of registered devices for that user.

 Parameter | Description
 --------- | -----------